fetchai/agents-tac/sandbox/README.md

 - `INACTIVITY_TIMEOUT` is the amount of time (in seconds) to wait during inactivity until the termination of the competition.
 - `COMPETITION_TIMEOUT` is the amount of time (in seconds) to wait from the start of the competition until the termination of the competition.
 - `SEED` is the seed for the random module.
+- `WHITELIST` is the public keys permitted by the controller for the competition.
+- `REGISTER_AS` indicates whether the baseline agent registers supply, demand or both services on the oef.
+- `SEARCH_FOR` indicates whether the baseline agent searches supply, demand or both services on the oef.
+- `PENDING_TRANSACTION_TIMEOUT` is the amount of time an in-flight transaction is kept in the transaction manager.

 Specify the values in the [`.env`](.env) file.